yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-local-storage/index.md

 ## Local Storage

 Local Storage is like a local database.
-Each user that uses an application have have information saved to the app, on that computer.
+Each user that uses an application can have information saved to the app on that computer.
 Let's say you make a to-do list app that uses Local Storage:
 - You could add a to-do, refresh, and still have that to-do.
 You could add ten more, refresh, and now have all 11 to-dos.
 - If your partner opens your to-do app, they won't see any of your to-dos.
 They can add to-dos, refresh, and the todo-s will still be there.
-You'll never see any of your partners to-dos.
+You'll never see any of your partner's to-dos.

 Local Storage has this behavior because it is a **client-side** database.
-It is stored in the browser on your computer, specific to that site.
+It's stored in the browser on your computer, specific to that site.

 ## Local Storage Syntax

-`localStorage` is a variable that it built into JavaScript.
+`localStorage` is a variable that is built into JavaScript.
 It allows us to access a local storage object for persisting data.

 <div class="try-it">
   <h2>Turn & Talk: Local Storage</h2>